thanathip41/tspace-mysql/README.md

 - [Blueprint](#blueprint)

 ## Configuration
-Created your environment variables is to use a '.env' file, you may establish a connection is this:
+To establish a connection, the recommended method for creating your environment variables is by using a '.env' file. using the following:
 ```js
 DB_HOST     = localhost
 DB_PORT     = 3306